davidosomething/grunt-wendy/README.md

 ```

 Of note is that you can change where you're running CasperJS from, e.g.
-in case your node_modules folder is for some reason not at the root of your
+in case your `node_modules/` folder is for some reason not at the root of your
 project and you want to run CasperJS from a different directory to so you can
 require those modules.